jan-niklasml/lhm_actions/docs/actions.md

 ### action-dependecy-review

-The dependency review action scans your pull requests for dependency changes, and will raise an error if any vulnerabilities or invalid licenses are being introduced
+The dependency review action scans your pull requests for dependency changes, and will raise an error if any vulnerabilities or invalid licenses are being introduced.

+Executes the following steps:

+1. Checkout repository
+2. Execute dependency review check

 ### action-deploy-docs